 Suwanee Police and city officials are near launching an emergency alert system by the end of September 2012.
 Residents will be able to receive notices on weather and other emergencies via several mediums.

-The city will use CodeRED, which is produced by Emergency Communications Network of Orlando, Fla.
+which is produced by Emergency Communications Network of Orlando, Fla.

 "It's a pretty slick system," City Manager Marty Allen said at a recent City Council work session.